Arif-PhyChem/MLQD/README.md

 * **OSTL model** (Recommended for fast and smooth propagation of dyanmics) *
-For OSTL, the input is the same as AIQD except in OSTL, we don't use the logistic functions
+For OSTL, the input is the same as AIQD except in OSTL, we just don't use the logistic functions here

 I. **Case-I:**
 If a user wants to provide parameters for propagation in a file, in the shape of an array or in the form of a list.
 (In this case, the user needs to normalized the data him/herself).